EspenAlbert/span-tree/span_tree/readme.md

     - either a 32 bytes hex
     - or a full ksuid
 - Select namespace (or selected directly if it already exists)
-- Select trees based on tags
+- Select traces based on tags
 - See dashboard of Name|Status|Counts|LastTime
 - Toggle error/crash/ok/all
 - Toggle show slow/fast/all
 - Query for filtering tasks
-- Inside an action
+- Inside an span
     - Toggle for Debug/Info/Warning/Error/Critical
     - Arrow keys for choosing parents or scrolling down

 ## How to run and 3rdparty dependencies

 - when running on localhost
-    - depend on rich to see trees directly
+    - depend on rich to see traces directly
 - when running in a container/lambda service
-    1. by default dumps the tree to stdout (need to configure receiver to parse this logs somehow)
+    1. by default dumps the trace to stdout (need to configure receiver to parse this logs somehow)
     2. use httpx/request for forwarding directly
 - when debugging
     - can run with database dependency directly and inject to local database to help localhost debugging